StormFireFox1/Refuge/content/post/2019-05-10-adventures-in-terminal.md

 it when you need it, but for now, all I need is a shell.

 And honestly, it might be all I ever need.

----
-If you're curious to join me on my journey of using terminals as your main workflow, you can [talk to me](/contact) about it at any time.